nicolasfl/MappingConnector/README.md

 MappingConnectorBundle
 ==========================

-This new connector allows you to import and export products with specific columns names.
+Import and export products with specific columns names.
 Map them with the Akeneo attributes and integrate or generate the CSV you need.

+The creation of specific connectors is a very frequent request in Akeneo projects.
+The best practice would be to homogenize our data structures across all of our channels, but it is sometimes difficult to edit systems already developed for years.
+This bundle allows you to adapt the exports and imports to any interface by adding a mapping from the back office between the Akeneo attributes and those of your other platforms.

 ## Requirements